marqueslu/wttd-project/README.md

 You will need to open your local directory `/wttd-project`

-Aftter this, is necessary to create the virtual env.
+Aftter this, is necessary to create a virtual environment.

 We use the command `python -m venv .wttd` (I used the name .wttd but you can use other name)